 Lucia of Syracuse: Timeless Beacon

 Saint Lucy’s life and legacy offer enduring lessons that resonate deeply in our contemporary violence and uncertainties.
-Her hagiography is an inversion of an archetypal hero’s journey: where the hero wins by overcoming power, the martyr triumphs through sacrifice.
-Lucia’s life serves as a reminder that resilience, kindness, and unwavering commitment to justice and faith … Continue reading
+Lucia of Syracuse’s hagiography is an inversion of an archetypal hero’s journey: where the hero wins by overcoming power, the martyr triumphs through sacrifice.
+Lucia’s life serves as a reminder that resilience, kindness, and unwavering commitment to justice … Continue reading

-ZAZEN ON EASTER SUNDAY
+ZAZEN ON EASTER SUNDAY: THE ULTIMATE MEDITATION

 As an unchurched catholic Christian, I’ve gained some of my most valuable insights into spirituality from Zen Buddhism.
 I’ve finally managed to stay with a daily meditation routine and encountered exquisite beauties and powerful insights which helped me to regain my footing in the current world in crisis crisis and cultural decay of the West and all their institutions.
 Continue reading